O-Rings for Aerospace Applications

 What is Skydrol and why does it require FKM O-rings?

-Can you supply O-rings with aerospace material certificates?
+Can you supply O-rings with full aerospace material certification and traceability?

-What O-ring material is used in aircraft fuel systems?
+What O-ring material is used in aircraft fuel systems, and how does it differ by location?